dm-coding/civicrm-docker/README.md

 * Useable -- every thing you need is here.
 Even email works out of the box (just modify the SSMTP configuration).
 Every runs automatically with docker-compose and requires no manual build steps.

+In particular it is superior to my other buildkit-based docker container in that it does not just "naively" run buildkit inside the docker environment.

 # Architecture

 This composition is made up of three separate containers: